Multi-state quantum simulations via model-space quantum imaginary time evolution: Results

 For a non-relativistic molecular Hamiltonian, the exact wave function is an eigenstate of the number operator $\hat N$ and the spin operators $\hat S^2$ and $\hat S_z$.
 However, since each of the Pauli rotations applied in QITE does not necessarily commute with these symmetry operators, both the number of electrons and spin quantum numbers fluctuate during the evolution.
 Nevertheless, for the one-particle symmetry operators ($\hat N$ and $\hat S_z$), such fluctuations are moderate and do not affect the result in our numerical experiments.
 It is also relatively easy to constrict the quantum state to the fixed quantum numbers by using fermionic operators instead of Pauli operators, i.e., one can employ the parametrization of Eq.~(\ref{eq:A}) and treat linear combinations of Pauli operators\cite{Tsuchimochi22}.

 However, we found that the $\hat S^2$ symmetry is difficult to preserve, especially for excited states.
 Usually, the initial model space is prepared such that only the target spin states (e.g., singlets in the above cases) are included.
-This initial condition is advantageous because different spin states can be efficiently simulated by changing the $\alpha$ and $\beta$ electron numbers, if the $\hat S_z$ symmetry is to be preserved throughout the QITE evolution.
-However, due to the approximate nature of (MS)QITE, the model space often starts to leak into different spin symmetry spaces and finds higher spin states (e.g., triplets and quintets) with lower energies than states with the desired spin.
+However, due to the approximate nature of (MS)QITE, the model space often starts to leak into different spin symmetry spaces and finds higher spin states (e.g., triplets $s=1$ and quintets $s=2$) with lower energies than states with the desired spin, by virtue of imaginary time propagation.
 For variational simulations, one can use the projection operator\cite{Yen19, Tsuchimochi20, Tsuchimochi22}, but it is not straightforward to apply it in the framework of ITE.

+Such spin-contamination, and the resulting ``spin-collapse'', are practical yet significant issues in MSQITE, as demonstrated below.
+In essence, when spin-collapse occurs, it becomes necessary to increase the number of states in a model space, $n_{\rm states}$, and rerun the calculation to obtain the true target states with low spins.
+However, it is important to emphasize that states with higher spin ($s$) than the target spin (i.e., singlet) can be obtained much more efficiently through a separate calculation, in which the initial states are prepared with $s = m_s = (N_\alpha-N_\beta)/2$, where $N_\alpha$ and $N_\beta$ are the numbers of $\alpha$ and $\beta$ electrons, respectively.
+Such simulations preclude the convergence of low-spin states (the fluctuation of $\hat S_z$ and hence $m_s$ is negligible in MSQITE).
+In fact, this protocol is a de facto standard frequently employed in quantum chemical calculations to track different spin states.

 As an example, here we consider N$_2$ at a stretched bond distance of 1.6 {\AA}.
 We employed three configurations (i), (ii), and (iii) given in Fig.~\ref{fig:N2_diagram} to make an initial model space, and aimed to obtain the lowest singlet states with the $A_g$ symmetry including the ground state.